aws-samples/serverless-test-samples/java-test-samples/fargate-lambda-stepfunction-async/lambda-stepfunction-invoke/README.md

   - Place the step function yaml code under step function code section.

 ### Application Flow Steps:
-1. SQS queue is to receive messages from ECS.
+1. SQS queue is to receive messages from the application hosted on AWS Fargate.
 2. Message placed in SQS triggers the Lambda function
 3. Lambda will invoke the pre-defined Step function(refer config.properties)
 4. Step function will check for product availability in DynamoDB prodcut_details table, In case product quantity available order status will be set as order placed, Otherwise order rejected will be executed.